 In 1879, the Canadian Parliament in Ottawa began to follow suit with the yearly proclamation of a Thanksgiving to be held at the end of November.

 In 1902, Parliament shifted the date to October.

-With it being a harvest festival and with Canada’s more northerly harvests occurring earlier than American ones, it made sense to move the date back forward into October.
+With it being a harvest festival and with Canada’s more northerly harvests occurring earlier than American ones, it could perhaps easily be argued that it just made sense to move the date back forward into October.
 But, Thanksgiving wasn’t set in law: it still had to be routinely proclaimed each year by the government.

-In 1957, Thanksgiving was finally passed into law as a formal, permanent holiday on the second Monday in October, with paid leave from work, in 1957.
+In 1957, Thanksgiving was finally passed into law as a formal, permanent holiday on the second Monday in October, with paid leave from work.
 You can view online the Canadian Thanksgiving decree.